Sign up to our newsletter

 Parent, Former President & Advisor, PWS Association Brazil

-Joining us from Brazil, Liane is a mother to a 10-year-old daughter with PWS.
-With a background in translation and editing, Liane has used her skills to connect and empower families across Brazil.
-Under her leadership, the Brazilian PWS Association grew to support more than 500 families.
+Liane lives in Brazil with her daughter with PWS who was born in 2014.
+With a background in journalism, translation, and book editing, Liane has used her skills to connect and empower families across Brazil.
+Under her leadership, the Brazilian PWS Association expanded to support over 500 families.
 Liane offers heartfelt, first-hand insight into the everyday realities and long-term outlook for families raising children with PWS.
-She speaks both Portuguese and English and brings an international, parent-focused voice to this important conversation.
+She speaks both Portuguese and English, bringing an international, parent-focused voice to this important conversation.

 Want to know more about our Famcare board?
 View the slides from our popular presentation on Famcare given at the United in Hope: International conference 2025.